 A Google login (either Gmail or Dana Hall Email) is required to access the online form.
 If you do not have a Google login and would like to participate, please fill out this PDF Form and email it to email@example.com.

 You can participate in the following ways:

-1. Submit materials!
+1. Submit materials.
 Be creative and share materials that reflect how you are experiencing this period of time.
-Submissions must be digital and may be in the form of photos, videos, journal/diary entries, poems, stories, text entries, artwork, audio recordings, interviews, etc.
+Submissions must be digital and may be in the form of photos, videos, journal/diary entries, poems, stories, school assignments, artwork, audio recordings, interviews, etc.

 *Faculty: Please do not submit any student work unless you have received direct approval from the student.*

-2. Free write!
-This option allows you to share some of your thoughts about this time by answering writing prompts.
+2. Free write.
+Share your thoughts about this time by answering some writing prompts.